 There are two ports from which the liveaboards we have to offer depart from, these are La Paz and Puerto Penasco.

 La Paz is the capital city of Baja California and the port from which the Mexican liveaboards depart is called Marina Fonutar.
-The closest International airport is El Alto International airport, which has flights arriving from international destinations such as the Unite States, Peru and other South American destinations, and from multiple domestic locations as well.
-The airport is located approximately 15km (8mi) from La Paz centre.
+The closest International airport is El Alto International airport, which has flights arriving from international destinations such as the United States, Peru, and other South American destinations, and from multiple domestic locations as well.
+The airport is located approximately 15km (8mi) from La Paz center.